Table of Contents

 Philadelphia, PA 19104

-Except as specified below or in other IRS guidance, this power of attorney authorizes the listed representative(s) to receive and inspect confidential tax information and to perform all acts (that is, sign agreements, consents, waivers or other documents) that you can perform with respect to matters described in the power of attorney.
-However, this authorization, does not include the power to receive a check issued in connection with any liability for tax or any act specifically excluded on line 5 of the power of the attorney.
-Additionally, unless specifically provided in the power of attorney, this authorization does not include the power to substitute another representative or add another representative, the power to sign certain returns or the power to execute a request for disclosure of tax returns or return information to a third party.
-See instructions to line 5 for more information regarding specific authorities.
+Except as specified below or in other IRS guidance, this power of attorney authorizes the listed representative(s) to request and inspect confidential tax information and to perform all acts (that is, sign agreements, consents, waivers or other documents) that you can perform with respect to matters described in the power of attorney.
+Representatives are not authorized to endorse or otherwise negotiate any check (including directing or accepting payment by any means, electronic or otherwise, into an account owned or controlled by the representative or any firm or other entity with whom the representative is associated) issued by the government in respect of a federal tax liability.
+Additionally, unless specifically provided in the power of attorney, this authorization does not include the power to substitute or add another representative, the power to sign certain returns, or the power to execute a request for disclosure of tax returns or return information to a third party.
+See Line 5a.
+Additional Acts Authorized, later, for more information regarding specific authorities.

-The power to sign tax returns only may be granted in limited situations.
-See instructions to line 5 for more information.
+The power to sign tax returns may only be granted in limited situations.
+See Line 5a.
+Additional Acts Authorized, later, for more information.

 Registered tax return preparers and unenrolled return preparers may only represent taxpayers before revenue agents, customer service representatives, or similar officers and employees of the Internal Revenue Service (including the Taxpayer Advocate Service) during an examination of the taxable period covered by the tax return they prepared and signed.
-Registered tax return preparers and unenrolled return preparers cannot represent taxpayers, regardless of the circumstances requiring representation, before appeals officers, revenue officers, counsel or similar officers or employees of the Internal Revenue Service or the Department of Treasury.
+Registered tax return preparers and unenrolled return preparers cannot represent taxpayers, regardless of the circumstances requiring representation, before appeals officers, revenue officers, attorneys from the Office of Chief Counsel, or similar officers or employees of the Internal Revenue Service or the Department of Treasury.
 Registered tax return preparers and unenrolled return preparers cannot execute closing agreements, extend the statutory period for tax assessments or collection of tax, execute waivers, execute claims for refund, or sign any document on behalf of a taxpayer.

 A registered tax return preparer is an individual who has passed an IRS competency test.
 A registered tax return preparer may prepare and sign Form 1040 series tax returns as a paid return preparer.
 An unenrolled return preparer is an individual other than an attorney, CPA, enrolled agent, enrolled retirement plan agent, enrolled actuary, or registered tax return preparer who prepares and signs a taxpayer's return as the preparer, or who prepares a return but is not required (by the instructions to the return or regulations) to sign the return.

-If a registered tax return preparer or an unenrolled return preparer does not meet the requirements for limited representation, you may authorize the unenrolled return preparer to inspect and/or receive your taxpayer information, by filing Form 8821.
-Completing the Form 8821 will not authorize the unenrolled return preparer to represent you.
+If a registered tax return preparer or an unenrolled return preparer does not meet the requirements for limited representation, you may authorize the registered tax return preparer or unenrolled return preparer to inspect and/or request your tax information by filing Form 8821.
+Completing Form 8821 will not authorize the unenrolled return preparer to represent you.
 See Form 8821.

 The IRS will accept a power of attorney other than Form 2848 provided the document satisfies the requirements for a power of attorney.
 See Pub.
 216, Conference and Practice Requirements, section 601.503(a).
-These alternative powers of attorney cannot, however, be recorded on the CAF unless a completed Form 2848 is attached.
-See Instruction to Line 4 for more information.
-You are not required to sign the Form 2848 when it is attached to an alternative power of attorney that has been signed by you, but your representative must sign the Declaration of Representative on the Form 2848.
+These alternative powers of attorney cannot, however, be recorded on the CAF unless you attach a completed Form 2848.
+See Line 4.
+Specific Use Not Recorded on CAF, later, for more information.
+You are not required to sign Form 2848 when you attach it to an alternative power of attorney that you have signed, but your representative must sign the form in Part II, Declaration of Representative.
 See Pub.
 216, Conference and Practice Requirements, section 601.503(b)(2).

-If the representative's address has changed, a new Form 2848 is not required.
-The representative can send a written notification that includes the new information and the representative's signature to the location where the Form 2848 was filed.
+If the representative's address has changed, the IRS does not require a new Form 2848.
+The representative can send a written notification that includes the new information and the representative's signature to the location where you filed the Form 2848.

-Additional information concerning practice before the IRS may be found in:
+For additional information concerning practice before the IRS, see:

 Treasury Department Circular No. 230, Regulations Governing the Practice before the Internal Revenue Service (Circular 230), and